 Topeka real estate is some of the most expensive in Indiana, although Topeka house values don't compare to the most expensive real estate in the U.S.

-When you are in Topeka, you'll notice that it is more blue-collar than most other communities in America.
-57.49% of Topeka’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Topeka is generally considered to be a blue-collar town.
+57.49% of the Topeka workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Topeka is a town of production and manufacturing workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Topeka who work in sales jobs (9.62%), healthcare (7.16%), and office and administrative support (4.92%).

 Topeka’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.